 You will arrive in Ushuaia in the morning and disembark after breakfast.
-The Charter Flight & Hotel Package includes a tour of Tierra del Fuego National Park for a taste of Patagonia, after which you'll transfer to the airport for the return group charter flight to Buenos Aires, also included in your Charter Flight & Hotel Package.
+Your Charter Flight and Hotel Package includes a transfer to the airport for the return group charter flight to Buenos Aires.

 Arrival and Departure Details, and International Flight Planning